Compassion: Christianity

 The Christian Bible's Second Epistle to the Corinthians is but one place where God is spoken of as the "Father of mercies" (or "compassion") and the "God of all comfort."

-Jesus embodies the very essence of compassion and relational care.
+Jesus embodies the essence of compassion and relational care.
 Christ challenges Christians to forsake their own desires and to act compassionately towards others, particularly those in need or distress.